jupyter-book/jupyter-book/docs/upgrade.md

 Are you willing to proceed?
 (Y/n)
 ```

 Pressing <kbd>Y</kbd> will start the upgrade process, during which time Jupyter Book reports the steps that take place, e.g. the lines highlighted in [](#code:upgrade-steps).
-For this particular book, the configuration files from the {term}`Legacy Book` are migrated:
+For this particular book, the configuration files from the Legacy Book are migrated:

 ```{code} shell
 :linenos: